Synonyms and Related Words for Emanate

 The verb 'emanate' has its etymological origins in Latin.
 It is derived from the Latin word 'emanare,' which combines 'e,' meaning 'out of,' and 'manare,' meaning 'to flow' or 'to stream.'
 In Latin, 'emanare' was used to describe the act of something flowing out or emerging from a particular source.
 'Emanate' entered the English language in the 18th century and is used to convey the idea of something emerging, originating, or being produced from a specific source or entity.
 Its etymology underscores the concept of something flowing out or radiating, much like a stream of water, emphasizing the source or origin from which it proceeds, as implied by its Latin origins in 'emanare.'

-Quiz: Find the meaning of emanate
+Find the correct meaning of the verb emanate:

 Try Again!